Stuffed Pizza – (two crusts with a “ton” of cheese, sausage, etc. between the crusts, and tomato sauce on top);

 This style was invented in 1971 at Nancy’s Pizza.
 A variant of deep dish pizza, based on Rocco Palese’s Italian family recipe for “scarciedda“, Stuffed pizza has both a top and bottom crust with a substantial amount of cheese and other ingredients in-between, and the sauce going not inside, but on top of the top crust.
 The dough used for this style of pizza is closer to a regular pizza dough than that of original Deep Dish.
 Connie’s, Edwardo’s & Giordano’s are also famous for this style of pizza.

 OK, FINE!
-YES, I WILL WORK ON A STUFFED PIZZA RECIPE!
+YES, I WILL WORK ON A DOUGH RECIPE FOR STUFFED PIZZA !
 Until that is ready…

 Here is a set of instructions on how to build a stuffed pizza.